Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 Consistency is what gets results.

-3. Create a meditation corner
+3. Create a Meditation Corner

-A meditation corner is any space where you can sit comfortably, free from
+A meditation corner is any space where you can sit comfortably, free from interruptions, for the duration of your meditation.

 Make it a space you like.
 One that calls to you when it’s time to meditate.